 - Computer status — operational status such as computer name, IP address, infection status

 - Deception logs — attacker interaction with “honeypots” deployed by the security solution

 - Risk events detected by Symantec

 - System log — information about operating system and services.

 McAfee Endpoint Security

-McAfee Endpoint Security provides centralized management for endpoint devices, anti-malware protection, application containment, web security, threat forensics and machine learning analysis for detection of unknown threats.
+McAfee Endpoint Security provides centralized management for endpoint devices, anti-malware protection, application containment, web security, threat forensics, and machine learning analysis for the detection of unknown threats.